JPHammonds/xcirculardichro/README.md

    Change some garbage collection to speed things up.

    Version 0.9.3 2018-09-18
    Change a missed text reference from Full Normalized To TwoField.

+   Version 0.9.4 2018-09-18
+   Copy scritps xcirculardichro and xcirculardichro.bat to plotxmcd and plotxmcd.bat.